About the Chapter

 Home > Chapter Member Research Projects

-The Halsey Hall Chapter Research Committee has put together a white paper on baseball research resources.
+The Halsey Hall Chapter Research Committee has put together a Baseball Research Primer on resources available to researchers.

 Dan Levitt to Receive Larry Ritter Award